Your old and out-dated brochure is killing your sales efforts, and compared to your competitors, it’s just plain embarrassing.

 Follow these 7 proven steps we use when designing your catalogue or brochure.

-It's crucial that you understand your target market along with the problem they are trying to solve.
+You must understand your target market along with the problem they are trying to solve.
 This is true for any marketing tactic, be it a brochure, website or radio ad.
 You want the prospect to know that you understand their problem and can offer a solution.
 By doing this, you will begin to build trust.

 In cases where technical information is required, think about how it can be communicated via tables or infographics to make it easy to digest.
-Less is more.

 According to the study “The Impact of Colour in Marketing” by the University of Winnipeg, Canada, consumers will make a decision within 90 seconds of their first interaction with a product.
 Moreover, 62 – 90% of this decision is based on colour.
 Your photos, design style and colour scheme, will affect how a potential customer perceives your product or service.

 Ask for the order and provide a brilliant offer that is hard to refuse.
-Provide clear, step by step instructions to guide the sale.
+Provide clear, step-by-step instructions to guide the sale.

 Don’t forget the basics; make sure your brochure answers these simple questions.

 The system we follow works, and in 2015 our design team took out the GOLD award for Kidstuff Children’s Toys which was a real honour.

-These major national retailers allocate huge budgets with large creative design teams in order to produce that killer catalogue to boost their yearly sales figures.
+These major national retailers allocate huge budgets with large creative design teams to produce that killer catalogue to boost their yearly sales figures.